szwacz/nw-boilerplate/README.md

 ```
 npm run release
 ```
-It will start the app packaging process for operating system you are running this command on.
-Ready for distribution file with proper name will be outputted to `releases` directory.
+It will start the packaging process for operating system you are running this command on.
+Ready for distribution file will be outputted to `releases` directory.
+You can create Windows installer only when running on Windows, the same is true for Linux and OSX.
+So to generate all three installers you need all three operating systems.

 # Special precautions for particular operating systems

 ## Windows
 As installer [NSIS](http://nsis.sourceforge.net/Main_Page) is used.
-You have to install it (version 3.0), and add file makensis to PATH (so it is reachable to scripts in this project).
+You have to install it (version 3.0), and add NSIS folder to PATH in Environment Variables (so it is reachable to scripts in this project).
+You know, path should look something like `C:/Program Files (x86)/NSIS`.

 ## Linux
 This project requires for node.js to be reachable under `node` name in command line.
 For example by default in Ubuntu it is `nodejs`, so you should manully add alias to `node`.

 For now only deb packaging is supported.
-It should work on any Linux distribution from debian family (but tested only on Ubuntu).
+It should work on any Linux distribution from debian family (but was tested only on Ubuntu).

 ## OSX
 This project uses [appdmg](https://github.com/LinusU/node-appdmg) for creating pretty dmg images.
 While installing this library it could ask you for some additional development libraries on what you have to agree.
+**BTW** installation of this library fails on other operating systems (Windows, Linux) when you type `npm install`.
+No worries, it is needed only on OSX.

 # License